Sometimes all it takes to get motivated is a cute new space to create and work in!! Who’s with me?

 TIP: I need to have hundreds of pencils (maybe not HUNDREDS, but PLENTY) in our work areas.
 I Like them to be sharpened and have an eraser.
 Nothing kills productivity like not having a tool to complete homework!

-Some of the ways that I made this space more functional was by adding this inexpensive wireless printer to the gold shelf.
+Some of the ways that I made this space more functional was by adding this inexpensive wireless printer (that link is updated to the newest version) to the gold shelf.
 I made sure that our phones and computers are all connected to it to make printing easy!
 I also added a tray with paper and other supplies that I often need while working.

 TIP: Make sure that everyone has easy access to a wireless printer and keep paper close by.